Kaethela/Starstruck-Courier/README.md

 * Current version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases)
 * Clean, legally acquired installs of both Fallout 3 and Fallout New Vegas. **Both games must be installed on the same disk.**
 * A legally acquired copy of [Tale of Two Wastelands](https://taleoftwowastelands.com/dl)
+* A legally acquired copy of [Fallout: New California](https://www.nexusmods.com/newvegas/mods/45138)
 * A Nexusmods account.
 Nexus premium is **HIGHLY** recommended for automatic downloads.
 * 70GB Of free space.
 This figure does not include Fallout 3 or New Vegas installations.
 Once Fallout 3 and New Vegas are installed, run them both once through Steam.
 This will set up registry keys and allow Wabbajack to recognize them.
 Fallout 3 may not run - this is expected and normal.